AckerlyXu/heima/articles/app-service-mobile/app-service-mobile-node-backend-how-to-use-server-sdk.md

 The Azure Mobile Apps Node.js SDK uses the [mssql Node.js package] to establish and use a connection to both SQL Express and SQL Database.
 This package requires that you enable TCP connections on your SQL Express instance.

+> [!TIP]
-> [AZURE.TIP] The memory driver does not provide a complete set of facilities for testing.
+> The memory driver does not provide a complete set of facilities for testing.
 If you wish to test
 > your backend locally, we recommend the use of a SQL Express data store and the mssql driver.

 1. Download and install [Microsoft SQL Server 2014 Express].
 Ensure you install the SQL Server 2014 Express